 This game is similar to Tic-Tac-Toe except four consecutive Xs or Os win rather than just three.
 X is next to move and can make a move that guarantees a win no matter how O moves (provided that X makes the right decisions afterwards).
 What column should X move in for the quickest route to victory?

 In later quizzes in this course, we'll discuss more games and strategies.
-In this course, although the puzzle start out simple, we will eventually play around within many different advanced branches of logic including
+In this course, although the puzzles start out simple, we will eventually play around within many different advanced branches of logic including